 Distinguished Faculty Lecture Series

 Established in 1974, the annual Distinguished Faculty Lecture is dedicated to acknowledging the work of our most esteemed and accomplished faculty members.
 The lecture series not only honors individual faculty members and their achievements, but also celebrates the values of academic excellence that we share as a community.
-Each honoree is presented with the Chancellor’s Medal, the highest recognition bestowed upon faculty by the campus, at the conclusion of the lecture.
+Each honoree is presented with the Chancellor’s Medal, the highest recognition bestowed upon faculty by the campus.

 Professor Carol E. Heim